tsyber1an/entgo-example/README.md

 }
 ```

-In official introduction of Entgo, it says to init model by running codegeltool.
+In the official introduction of Entgo, it says to init model by running codegeltool.
 Go ahead and install it first:

 ```bash
 go get entgo.io/ent/cmd/ent
 ```

-After you got a tool, time to generate you first template:
+After you got a tool, time to generate your first template:
 ```bash
 go run entgo.io/ent/cmd/ent init Player
 ```